This is the age-old conundrum for manufacturers…

 Company Example 2: Scania Trucks

-Scania is the pioneer of Modular Product Architecture and the most profitable truck manufacturer in the world.
+Scania is the pioneer of Modular Systems and the most profitable truck manufacturer in the world.
 While most OEM’s struggle to earn 4% Operating Margin, Scania earns 10%+ year after year.
 Scania, acquired by Volkswagen in 2008, is also one of the most advanced lean organizations.
 Scania’s former CEO, Leif Ostling, successfully integrated their legacy of Modular Products with Lean Management Systems, learned directly from Toyota through decades of Kata.

 Figure 5: Scania can offer unique cabs designed by the owner for their specific application and preferences